 Doane Carbon Capture Project (DC2P)

-What are the standing carbon stocks at Doane College?
+What are the standing carbon stocks at Doane University?

-How can Doane College increase its campus-wide carbon sequestration?
+How can Doane University increase its campus-wide carbon sequestration?

 In the second part of the DC2P program, centered on actively sequestering atmospheric CO2, students will establish new forest plantings on Doane’s campus.
 These new plantings will be designed, established, maintained, and monitored by the students under the guidance of Doane biology faculty members.
 The new forest and prairie plantings will provide students with a great opportunity to carry out a conservation project from start to finish that will have an impact on their campus, while also providing opportunities for future students to ask new conservation questions.
 Some of those questions might be: What are the most effective tree species to sequester atmospheric CO2?
 Should this plan emphasize fast or slow growing species?
 What are the advantages/disadvantages to either option?
 Below is a slideshow of the first DC2P tree planting in Spring 2013.